 How do the semi-major axis and eccentricity of an orbit affect the temperature and weather on a planet?

-The fact that we, in the northern hemisphere, are colder/warmer when near perihelion/aphelion is primarily due to the seasons, which are caused by the tilt of our axis (this is primarily part of EQ 2).
+The fact that people living in the northern hemisphere are colder/warmer when near perihelion/aphelion is primarily due to the seasons, which are caused by the tilt of our axis (this is primarily part of essay question 2).
 The fact that the Earth as a whole is ALSO colder/warmer when near perihelion/aphelion is due to the difference in geography between the two hemispheres (mostly water in southern hemisphere, water and land in the northern hemisphere).
 In numerical terms, the tilt of our axis produces almost 20 times the effect of our changing distance from the Sun, and the difference in local geography is 2 to 3 times more important than the changing distance.

 This is only true for planets with small eccentricities, however.
 On Mars, with a 9% eccentricity, although whichever hemisphere is tilted towards the Sun has summer (regardless of its distance from the Sun), the perihelion summer is noticeably warmer than the aphelion summer, and has stronger and more widespread dust storms.
-On Mercury, it is over 200 degrees warmer at perihelion than at aphelion, an effect easily measurable from the Earth.
-Even on Pluto, where the temperatures don't vary as much because it is always close to absolute zero, it is about twice as warm, relative to absolute zero, at perihelion, as it is at aphelion, and as a result, at perihelion, methane and other volatile ices evaporate, forming a very thin, temporary atmosphere.
-When Pluto moves away from the Sun, and the temperatures drop to over 400 degrees below zero on the day side, and over 450 degrees below zero on the night side, the thin atmosphere freezes, and the planet no longer has any atmosphere.
+On Mercury it is over 200 degrees warmer at perihelion than at aphelion, an effect easily measurable even from the Earth.
+Even on Pluto, where the temperatures don't vary as much because it is always close to absolute zero, it is about twice as warm relative to absolute zero at perihelion than it is at aphelion, and as a result, at perihelion methane and other volatile ices evaporate, forming a very thin temporary atmosphere.
+When Pluto moves away from the Sun and the temperatures drop to over 400 degrees below zero on the day side and over 450 degrees below zero on the night side, the thin atmosphere freezes and the planet no longer has any atmosphere.